Schenley Park Casino: Aftermath

 At first, many investors were hopeful that the casino could be rebuilt.
 However, they later learned that the $400,000 building was only insured for a sum of $50,000-$75,000.
 The Yale University hockey team was to have played a series of games against Duquesne Country and Athletic Club, Western University of Pennsylvania, Pittsburgh Athletic Club and the so-called "Pittsburgh" team the weekend after the fire, but they were telegraphed and told not to come to Pittsburgh.
 The only thing that remained was the large brick smokestack and a portion of the wall along the bridge side of the casino.
 Along with the facility, a brand-new merry-go-round, valued at $30,000, was also destroyed in the blaze.

 The loss of the casino led many local investors to look into constructing a new multi-purpose arena.
 Christopher Magee, the city's first elected treasurer, focused local attention on the Duquesne Traction Company, an old streetcar barn less than a half mile away from the casino.
-The devastating loss of the casino hastened efforts in transforming the barn into the city’s new multi-purpose sports and entertainment venue that became the Duquesne Gardens.
+The devastating loss of the casino hastened efforts in transforming the barn into the city’s new multi-purpose sports and entertainment venue that became the Duquesne Garden.